 BALTIMORE — A former Orioles minor league player drowned last Sunday while trying to save several swimmers from a rip current in Pawleys Island, South Carolina.

-Anderson Chase Childers was 38, and leaves behind a wife and three young children.
+Anderson Chase Childers was 38, leaving behind a wife and three young children.

-Tributes poured in, commending Childers for his heroic bravery and sacrifice.
+Tributes poured in commending Childers for heroic bravery and sacrifice.

-The Orioles signed Childers in 2009 out of Georgia State University where he was described as "one of the best all-around statistical four-year players in Panther history."
+The Orioles signed Childers in 2009 out of Georgia State University, who described him as "one of the best all-around statistical four-year players in Panther history."

-Childers went onto play second base in the Rookie Gulf Coast League before moving up to the Bluefield Orioles in 2010.
+Childers went onto play second base in the rookie level Gulf Coast League before moving up to the Bluefield Orioles in 2010.

 Over two professional seasons Childers appeared in 50 games, batting a combined .195 at the plate with 17 RBIs.